MissouriMRR/IARC-2020/vision/module/README.md

 # Module

+The module team handles tasks related to the module.
+The main tasks are to find the location, distance to, and orientation of the module.
-These are tools for helping the drone pick up and manipulate the module.
+The goal of the module tasks is to allow flight to identify and manipulate the module.

 ## ModuleInFrame  (in_frame.py)